 We recommend a hand planed tabletop for those who: 1) like clear evidence that someone built the table by hand, 2) like the resulting texture, or 3) want to obscure dings and scratches in the irregular surface.

 Options for Finish

 - Hand rubbed oil.
-This is the finish that we use on the chairs, but we apply two additional coats.
-Again, it is the least intermediary between you and the wood, and while it is easy to repair, it is the least resistant to water spotting.
+This is the finish that we use on the chairs and table bases, but we apply 3 or 4 additional coats.
+It is the least resistant to water spotting.

 - Varnish.
-As step one of this finish, we hand-rub oil into the wood to bring out the natural color and depth, then we apply several very thin coats of polyurethane varnish, with a brush.
+As step one of this finish, we hand-rub oil into the wood to bring out the natural color and depth, then we apply two coats of polyurethane varnish.
 Our objective is to apply the thinnest coating possible that will hold out a water-spill overnight, flex to follow a dent, and resist scratching by its toughness.
-This material and this method yield our desired result, but it is difficult to apply flawlessly.
-In the right light, you may see minor imperfections in our varnish finish — more than you might see in a thicker sprayed-on finish (very skillfully applied), but the years will be much kinder to it.
+See Varnish in the Art and Craft section of this website.

 - Your choice.
 If you have a material that you prefer, we probably can use it on your tabletop.
 Please inquire.